Jack Wills modern slavery statement May 2018 – May 2019

-The Fabric of Jack is all about what we’re made of – what we believe in, what we stand by and what stories we choose to tell.
-We believe in transparency, trust and loyalty.
-We are proud to stand by our high quality products and our people, whether they’re working in Head Office, a store in the US or Asia, or in the factory of one of our carefully chosen suppliers.
-Through the Fabric of Jack we are dedicated to telling the stories of our products and people, knowing that our customers and stakeholders share our values.
-Our values, which have always been at the front of our minds, are now formalised within our Anti-slavery Policy and this Statement, reflecting our commitment to acting ethically and with integrity in all of our business relationships.
+At Jack Wills we believe in transparency, trust and loyalty.
+We are proud to stand by our high quality products and our people, whether they’re working in Head Office, one of international stores, or in the factory of one of our suppliers.
+Our values, which have always been at the front of our minds, are formalised within our Modern Slavery Policy and this statement, reflects our commitment to acting ethically and with integrity in all our business relationships.

 Jack Wills structure